wintechis/sparqledit/README.md

 | [crtl] + Y | redo last change |

 Changes to input fields can be submitted with `ENTER`.

-There are performance issues when loading more than 50000 results.
-Use the SPARQL 'LIMIT' solution modifier to limit the number of result rows (e.g. 'LIMIT 1000').

 ### SPARQL server CORS support